We advance Community Pharmacy sleep services to improve patient outcomes in Primary Care.

 Professor David Wright, Honorary Advisor

 David graduated in 1991 from the University of Bradford and was a practising community pharmacist until July 2016.
 In 1998, David completed his PhD on the value of providing clinical pharmacy services to care homes and became a full time lecturer in pharmacy practice.
-David moved to the University of East Anglia as one of the founding members of staff who set up the first new school of pharmacy in the UK for over 30 years in 2003.
+David is now Head of School of Healthcare, at the University of Leicester.
+Having moved from the University of East Anglia as one of the founding members of staff who set up the first new school of pharmacy in the UK for over 30 years in 2003.

 David is a clinical trialist with expertise in the evaluation of complex interventions.
 His interest is in the improvement of pharmaceutical care through the process of medicines optimisation.